mitchgauzas/pro-forma-magic/README.md

 # Pro Forma Magic

-A collection of financial modeling tools and templates.
+A collection of real estate investment analysis tools and templates.

 ## About

-Pro Forma Magic helps you build, analyze, and present financial projections with ease.
-Whether you're preparing investor decks, loan packages, or internal forecasts, these tools are designed to save time and reduce errors.
+Pro Forma Magic helps you build, analyze, and present investment projections with ease, and track property performance in real time.
+Whether you're preparing investor decks, loan packages, or internal forecasts, these tools are designed to save help make wiser decisions.

 ## Getting Started